Ian Procter

 Ian James Procter (3 September 1947 — 2 July 2023) was an Australian rugby union international.

-Proctor, a native of Tamworth, New South Wales, attended Gunnedah High School.
+Procter, a native of Tamworth, New South Wales, attended Gunnedah High School.
 He went to the University of New England for tertiary studies, playing his rugby for Wright College.

-A three quarter, Proctor was capped once for the Wallabies, against the All Blacks in the one-off Test in Wellington on the 1967 tour of New Zealand, playing on the right wing.
+A three quarter, Procter was capped once for the Wallabies, against the All Blacks in the one-off Test in Wellington on the 1967 tour of New Zealand, playing on the right wing.
 The closest he got to further international caps was as a reserve in the team to play Scotland at the Sydney Cricket Ground in 1970.

-Proctor represented NSW, NSW Country and the Australian Capital Territory during his career, receiving captaincy honours for the latter in 1973.
+Procter represented NSW, NSW Country and the Australian Capital Territory during his career, receiving captaincy honours for the latter in 1973.
 He played in Canberra for the Northern Suburbs club.